DefinitelyTyped/DefinitelyTyped/types/gapi.client.cloudresourcemanager-v2beta1/readme.md

 await gapi.client.folders.list({  });

 /*
-Sets the access control policy on a Folder, replacing any existing policy.
-The `resource` field should be the Folder's resource name, e.g.
-"folders/1234".
-The caller must have `resourcemanager.folders.setIamPolicy` permission on the identified folder.
-*/
-await gapi.client.folders.setIamPolicy({ resource: "resource",  });

-/*
 Creates a Folder in the resource hierarchy.
 Returns an Operation which can be used to track the progress of the folder creation workflow.